-Spanish Holocaust-themed carnival parade sparks outcry | DW | 26.02.2020
+Spanish Holocaust-themed Carnival parade sparks outcry | DW | 26.02.2020

 The group has since apologzied to Jewish groups

-The troupe has apologised to the Jewish community in Spain over the parade, in the small town of Campo de Criptana, about 110 kilometeres (68 miles) southeast of Madrid.
+The troupe has apologised to the Jewish community in Spain over the parade, in the small town of Campo de Criptana, about 110 kilometers (68 miles) southeast of Madrid.

 Images showed people dressed in Nazi-style regalia and children dressed in the yellow Star of David that Jews were forced to wear in Nazi-occupied areas.
 Performers also formed a line, dressed as Jewish victims in red hot-pants and bustiers with a gunshot wound to the heart and dancing with Israeli-style flags.